QEWD-Courier/Ripple-Qewd-MS/README.md

       ~/helm/cdr-service-openehr/useDefined.json

-It’s pre-set to share use of an existing cloud-based test EtherCIS system:
+It's pre-set to share use of an existing cloud-based test EtherCIS system:

     "openehr": {
       "ethercis": {